Scientific: Ilex vomitoria

 3-9, 11-24

-Growth Habit: In the wilds of the southeast US, yaupon is a vigorously and stiffly upright shrub to small tree to 20' in height.
-In contrast, the landscape serviceable dwarf cultivars are naturally rounded, prostrate, dense, formal, ranging in heights from 1.5' to 5' with greater to equal spreads.
+Form & Character: Yaupon is a vigorously and stiffly upright shrub to small tree in the wilds of the southeastern United States.
+In contrast, the landscape serviceable dwarf cultivars in Phoenix are naturally rounded, prostrate, dense, formal, stiff, and brittle.

-Seasonal Color: White spring flowers, red fall to winter berries, less on dwarf cultivars
+Seasonal Color: White spring flowers, red fall to winter berries, less on dwarf cultivars.

 Temperature: Tolerant